Lubensius/concon/README.md

 This will create a sub directory "MyConfigs" and list all configs which are currently actually used by you for games.
 "MyConfig" will be a backup of !!!all!!! your Configs

+SETUP

 For naming it relies on SteamCMD-AppID-List, which is included here as a sample.
 You should use the latest from https://github.com/dgibbs64/SteamCMD-AppID-List for best results.
+It has to be in the same folder.

+You have to add your Steam User Number and your Creator Number in the script before usage.
+To find them do

+       echo USER is $(basename ~/.local/share/Steam/steamapps/common/Steam\ Controller\ Configs/*)

+...